Leo Geyr von Schweppenburg: Early life and career

 Freiherr von Geyr was born 1886 in Potsdam into the Prussian military aristocracy and descended from a family that produced two Prussian Field Marshals.
+His father was the retired colonel Karl Geyr von Schweppenburg (1840–1913), a close friend and chief stable master of William II of Württemberg.
+His mother, Elisabeth Karoline von Hülsen-Haeseler (1855–1887), was the daughter of Botho von Hülsen.
 He joined the German Army in 1904.
 In World War I he fought on several fronts and rose to the rank of captain.
 After the war, he remained in the army, becoming an Oberst in 1932, and a Generalmajor in 1935.
 From 1933 to 1937, he was a military attaché to the United Kingdom, Belgium and the Netherlands, residing in London.
 Promoted to Generalleutnant upon his return from London, he took command of the 3rd Panzer (armoured) Division in 1937.

 World War II

-From 1 September – 7 October 1939 Geyr commanded the 3rd Panzer Division during the invasion of Poland, where it was the most numerically powerful Panzer Division, with 391 tanks.
+From 1 September to 7 October 1939 Geyr commanded the 3rd Panzer Division during the invasion of Poland, where it was the most numerically powerful Panzer Division, with 391 tanks.

 For a victory at Kulm, he was praised on the battlefield by Hitler who had visited the division in recognition for its achievements in Poland.

-He was promoted to General der Kavallerie of the XXIV Panzer Corps on 15 February 1940.
-In 1940 he commanded the XXIV Panzer Corps in the Invasion of France.
-In 1941, in the invasion of the Soviet Union, Geyr’s XXIV Panzer Corps was part of General Heinz Guderian’s Second Panzer Army, and consisted of all of Guderian's major tank units.
+He was promoted to General der Kavallerie of the XXIV Army Corps on 15 February 1940.
+In 1940 he commanded the XXIV Army Corps during the Invasion of France.

+On 22 June 1941, the Wehrmacht begun the invasion of the Soviet Union.
+Geyr's XXIV Army Corps was part of General Heinz Guderian's Second Panzer Army, and consisted of all of Guderian's major tank units.

 On 9 July 1941, he was awarded the Knight's Cross of the Iron Cross as General der Panzertruppe.

-By early November 1941, Geyr's Panzer Corps commanded the 3rd, 4th, and 17th Panzer Divisions, the panzer regiment from the 18th Panzer Division, as well as the Infantry Regiment Großdeutschland, and spearheaded the advance of Army Group Centre during the Battle of Moscow.
+By early November 1941, Geyr's Army Corps commanded the 3rd, 4th, and 17th Panzer Divisions, the panzer regiment from the 18th Panzer Division, as well as the Infantry Regiment Großdeutschland, and spearheaded the advance of Army Group Centre during the Battle of Moscow.

 From 21 July 1942, taking over from the court-martialed Georg Stumme, to 30 September 1942, he was commanding General of the XXXX Panzer Corps, taking part in the fighting in the Caucasus.
-Geyr was relieved in a command cadre shakeup at the end of September 1942.
+Geyr was relieved in a command cadre shake-up at the end of September 1942.

-In the spring of 1943 Field Marshal Gerd von Rundstedt ordered Geyr to prepare a force of 10 Panzer and motorised infantry divisions.
+In the spring of 1943, Field Marshal Gerd von Rundstedt ordered Geyr to prepare a force of 10 Panzer and motorised infantry divisions.
 On 19 November 1943 Geyr's command was formalised as Panzer Group West, which had responsibility for the training and formation of all armoured units in the west.
-This group of armoured divisions near Paris constituted the Germans’ main force of tanks in France.
-In the event of an Allied landing on the northern French coast, Panzer Group West was expected to counterattack northward and halt the invasion force.
+This group of armoured divisions near Paris constituted the main force of tanks in France.
+In the event of a western allied landing on the northern French coast, Panzer Group West was expected to counter-attack northwards and halt the invasion force.